Pork: Cuts

-Nutrition
+Nutrition and health effects

-Its myoglobin content is lower than that of beef, but much higher than that of chicken, so the USDA treats pork as a red meat.
+Pork is a form of red meat.
+Red meat is a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
+According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
+Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.
+If meat is processed, such as by salting, curing, or smoking, health risks further increase.
+The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.

 In 1987, the U.S. National Pork Board began an advertising campaign to position pork as "the other white meat"—due to a public perception of chicken and turkey (white meat) as healthier than red meat.
 The campaign was highly successful and resulted in 87% of consumers identifying pork with the slogan.
 The board retired the slogan on 4 March 2011.

 Pork is very high in thiamin (vitamin B1).
 Pork with its fat trimmed is leaner than the meat of most domesticated animals, but is high in cholesterol and saturated fat.

 Religious beliefs

-Eating of pork is prohibited by orthodox Jewish dietary laws and Islamic dietary laws, and is also avoided by mainstream Seventh-day Adventists, Rastafarians, and members of the Ethiopian Orthodox Tewahedo Church.
+Eating of pork is prohibited by Jewish dietary laws and Islamic dietary laws, and is also avoided by mainstream Seventh-day Adventists, Rastafarians, and members of the Ethiopian Orthodox Tewahedo Church.
 There is also a theory that pork was taboo in Scotland until roughly 1800.